Skam Austin

-SKAM Austin is an American teen drama streaming television series, based on the Norwegian television series Skam created by Julie Andem.
+SKAM Austin is an American teen drama web series, based on the Norwegian television series Skam created by Julie Andem.
 It premiered with its first full episode on April 27, 2018 on Facebook Watch.

 Employing the same distribution method and overall storylines as the original Norwegian production, SKAM Austin is shown in real-time through short clips on a daily basis on Facebook Watch, supplemented with screenshots of messages between the characters and compiled clips into full episodes on weekends.
 Real social media accounts created for the fictional characters allow viewers greater insight into the show beyond its clips.
 The first of these short clips was released on April 24, 2018.

 On July 25, 2018, it was announced that Facebook had renewed the series for a second season.
 The second season premiered on March 15, 2019.

 Premise

 SKAM Austin focuses on the lives of a group of students attending Bouldin High School in Austin, Texas.
-The first season focuses on Megan Flores, who is forced to deal with the consequences of her relationship with Marlon, as well as the loss of her best friend, Abby, the captain of Bouldin High's dance team, the Kittens.
-The second season focuses on Grace Olsen, who struggles with her feelings for Daniel Williamson, Bouldin High's popular football captain, causing her to question her own beliefs as a feminist and putting her friendships in peril.
+The first season focuses on Megan Flores, who is forced to deal with the consequences of her romantic relationship with Marlon, who used to be involved with her former best friend, Abby, the captain of Bouldin High's dance team, the Kittens.
+The second season focuses on Grace Olsen, one of Megan's best friends, who struggles with her feelings for Daniel Williamson, Bouldin High's captain of the football team.
+These feelings cause her to question her own beliefs as a feminist and put her friendships with Megan, Kelsey, Jo and Zoya in peril as a result.